 As a tennis player, Soldan has represented the U.S. at competitions in Sweden, Italy, England, France, Mexico, and Turkey.
 She says her favorite stroke is her forehand, “because I can just smash it.”
 In preparation for London, she and her coaches are working on speed, endurance, and explosiveness.

-Mackenzie is 2010 CAL graduate.
-Watch the video below to see Mackenzie’s story.
+Mackenzie is a 2010 CAL graduate.
+Click the link below to see a video of Mackenzie’s story.